30 Juicy Facts About Gucci

 Gucci was the first brand to host a fashion show at Westminster Abbey, London, which took place in 2017.

-When we think of high-end brands, Gucci is often one of the first which comes to mind.
+When we think of high-end brands, Gucci is often one of the first that comes to mind.

-While not everybody can afford to buy Gucci items, some people consider the brand as a staple in their wardrobe.
+While not everybody can afford to buy Gucci items, some consider the brand a wardrobe staple.

 Here are 30 interesting facts you might not know about this high-end brand!